 One special antioxidant, alpha-lipoic acid, is able to regenerate other antioxidants, become oxidized and uniquely still act as an antioxidant.
 Alpha-lipoic acid is one of the most powerful antioxidants in the body and is able to neutralize a wide variety of free radicals.
 Severe stress, chronic inflammation and poor nutrition can all deplete alpha-lipoic acid levels as well as that of other antioxidants.

-Research has demonstrated that Trans-Resveratrol can enhance longevity and quality of life.
+Research has demonstrated that Trans-Resveratrol may enhance longevity and quality of life.
 One source of resveratrol is red wine but we would have to consume far more red wine than what is safe to get any benefit.
 The answer is to use resveratrol supplements.
 But not all supplements are made equal.
 Some are far more absorbable and effective than others.
-Follow this link for more information on Trans-Resveratrol supplementation.

 My suggestion to you is that you read the reference material on this site, asses your own nutrition-and-aging needs, and discuss those with your physician.
 The responsibility is yours to choose a lifestyle that meets your individual health needs.
 That responsibility includes focusing the power of your mind on the process and making an effort to learn as much possible about nutrition-and-aging.
 And hopefully your effort will be rewarded with a functional age lower than your chronological age and that you will enjoy a long and healthy retirement.

 I don’t know where you are on life’s continuum.
 I started late in life to get serious about nutrition-and-aging issues and sometimes regret not starting earlier.
 It doesn’t matter what’s happened in your past, it’s time to disregard what lies behind and make the choice to look forward.
 Trust that you with God’s help have a healthier future in store for you.